OpenVibeCoding/swe-cli/_archived_docs/FORMATTING_FIXES_COMPLETE.md

 › hello

 ⏺ Hello!
-I'm OpenCLI, an AI-powered assistant specialized in software development tasks.
+I'm SWE-CLI, an AI-powered assistant specialized in software development tasks.
 I can help you with:
 - Analyzing existing codebases
 - Writing scripts and applications